edgeandnode/gateway/docs/overview.md

 1. The client GraphQL request arrives, including an auth token (API key or query key).
 The auth token is used to check associated allowlists, payment status, etc.
 2. Indexers are selected from the set allocated to the subgraph deployment being queried.
 For queries by subgraph ID (GNS ID), indexers are selected across the allocations on all associated deployments (subgraph versions).
-3. The request budget is determined based on the fees of available indexers and a target average fees per query.
-4. A subset of up to 3 indexers are selected based on a variety of selection factors including reliability, latency, subgraph version (if applicable), etc.
+3. A subset of up to 3 indexers are selected based on a variety of selection factors including reliability, latency, subgraph version (if applicable), etc.
-5. The request is made deterministic by replacing block numbers with hashes for the chain being indexed by the subgraph.
+4. The request is made deterministic by replacing block numbers with hashes for the chain being indexed by the subgraph.
-6. The request is forwarded to each selected indexer.
+5. The request is forwarded to each selected indexer.
-7. Each indexer’s response, latency, etc. is fed back into indexer selection.
+6. Each indexer’s response, latency, etc. is fed back into indexer selection.
-8. The first valid indexer response is returned it to the client.
+7. The first valid indexer response is returned it to the client.
 If no indexers return a valid response goto step 3.

 ## Design Principles